tweag/haskell-training/material/domain.md

 ---

 What is ruled out by purity?
-The following can not be represented by pure functions:
+The following cannot be represented by pure functions:

 - Mutable variables
 - Exceptions